SupraaGaiming/pojavlauncherteam.github.io/SIGN-IN.md

-# Signing in
+# Strafe
-PojavLauncher supports multiple types of accounts to sign in:
+PojavLauncher supports multiple types of accounts to sign in:ytsupraagaiming@gmail.com

 ##